 What if ideas were colours?

-Vodden reimagines the Colour Field movement through a contemporary lens, posing the question: "What if ideas were colours?"
-This inquiry underpins a body of work that translates philosophical and psychological concepts into immersive visual experiences.
+In his latest body of work, Liminal Spaces, Vodden reimagines the Colour Field movement through an ultra-contemporary lens, posing the question: “What if ideas were colours?”
+This inquiry lies at the heart of a series that translates philosophical and psychological concepts into immersive visual phenomena.

 Click artwork images below for information